rapidsai/ucx-py/docker/README.md

 ### Running

-To expose high-performance transports from the host in the container requires a number of additional flags when running the container. `docker run --privileged` is a catch-all that will definitely provide enough permissions (`ulimit -l unlimited` is then needed in the container).
+Running the container requires a number of additional flags to expose high-performance transports from the host. `docker run --privileged` is a catch-all that will definitely provide enough permissions (`ulimit -l unlimited` is then needed in the container).
 Alternately, provide `--ulimit memlock=-1` and expose devices with `--device /dev/infiniband`, see [the UCX documentation](https://openucx.readthedocs.io/en/master/running.html#running-in-docker-containers) for more details.